Sinmson/WhatsApp/README.md

 Run `npm run ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## TODOs

+- [ ] Create Docker container with nginx server
+- [ ] Build backend with firebase
+- [ ] Connect to backend
+- [ ] Move Code into components

 ## Dokumentation

 Wil be added...

+## Legal
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or any of its affiliates or subsidiaries.
+This is an independent and unofficial software.
+Use at your own risk.